krishnan-Rama/transpipeline_containerised/README.md

 ## Installation

-1. Install the transpipeline code into the folder in which you will be performing the assembly:
+1. Install the transpipeline code into your HPC cluster directory in which you will be performing the assembly:

 ```
 git clone https://github.com/krishnan-Rama/transpipeline_containerised.git